 FailOverPolicy Description attribute value RoundRobin VCS selects the system running the fewest service groups as the failover target.
-This policy is ideal for large clusters running many service groups with similar server load characteristics (for example, attributes Capacity and Load respectively.

-attributes Limits and Prerequisites, respectively.
+This policy is ideal for large clusters running many service groups with similar server load characteristics (for example, similar databases or applications) Load The Load failover policy comprises the following components: System capacity and service group load, represented by the attributes Capacity and Load respectively.
+See System capacity and service group load on page 469.
+System limits and service group prerequisites, represented by the attributes Limits and Prerequisites, respectively.